Natural Skin Care Tips for Fall from Seed

 Your hands -- overworked, often exposed, and typically neglected.
 It's the perfect recipe for a serious case of dryness and dull skin.

 Look for a decadent and rich cream with natural butters and oils to help your hands always look their best.
-Seed's award-winning Healthy Hand Cream is a must in your skin care routine.
+Seed's award-winning Extra Moisturizing Hand Cream is a must in your skin care routine.
 Shea butter, jojoba, grape seed, sunflower seed, coconut oil, and more offer your hands (and cuticles) a truly pampering experience.

 4. Don't forget the lips!